bbartling/predictive-occ-modeling/README_iot.md

 day of week (0 = Monday, 6 = Sunday).
 A value of 1 means the zone
 is predicted occupied at that time; 0 means unoccupied.

-## Testing scripts

-For convenience, this repository includes three simple Python scripts in the `scripts/` directory:

-* `train_model.py` – sends a POST request to the `/train` endpoint with a JSON payload pointing to a local CSV.
-Adjust the URL and file paths as needed.
-* `query_state.py` – polls the `/state` endpoint once and prints the JSON response.
-You can optionally pass an ISO timestamp via command‑line arguments.
-* `get_schedule.py` – retrieves the full schedule via `/schedule`
-  and writes it to a CSV file on disk.

-These scripts rely on the `requests` library, which you can install with `pip install requests` if needed.

-## Configuring deadband and probability threshold

-Two parameters govern how the model interprets your data:

-* **Deadband (`deadband`)** – used during cleaning.
-Raw counts less than or equal to the deadband are considered unoccupied and set to zero.
-Higher counts are considered occupied.
-For instance, with `deadband = 1.0` both 0 and 1 count as unoccupied, while counts ≥ 2 count as occupied.

-* **Probability threshold (`prob_threshold`)** – used when
-  constructing the final schedule.
-After the historical probability of occupancy is computed for each slot, any probability greater than or equal to this threshold results in the slot being marked occupied.
-Lower probabilities result in an unoccupied slot.

-Adjust these values in the training request to tune sensitivity and occupancy aggressiveness for your application.